MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 If you want to hide/show a single *value* based on a condition, then make sure that the column in the dataset is set to empty or to a value based on the condition.

-In the Word layout, you now just use the the column as-is.
+In the Word layout, you now just use the column as-is.

 **How to control text properties based on a condition**